-As an inpatient, you will be staying at Benenden hospital for at least one night.
-Our friendly team are here to make your stay as comfortable as possible.
+As an inpatient, you'll be staying with us for at least one night.
+Our friendly team is here to make your stay as comfortable as possible.

-Please let us know in advance if you have any special requirements such as: the need for an interpreter, sensory (hearing/sight) requirements, special dietary needs or mobility requirements; so that we can ensure you are comfortable from the moment you arrive.
-Please call us on 01580 240 333 to discuss.
+Please let us know in advance if you have any special requirements such as: the need for an interpreter, sensory (hearing/sight) requirements, special dietary needs or mobility requirements, so that we can ensure you are comfortable from the moment you arrive.
+Please call us on 01580 363158 to discuss.

 Free parking is available on site.

-All visitors to the hospital should report to the Main Reception on arrival, where our helpful team will direct you to the appropriate area.
-From reception you will be directed to the Inpatient lounge where our helpful staff will welcome you, check you in and direct you to the appropriate area.
+All patients should report to the Main Reception on arrival, where our helpful team will direct you to the appropriate area.
+From reception you'll be directed to wait in our spacious Atrium until our staff direct you to the appropriate area.

 Our new facilities are modern clean and comfortable with large private en suite rooms designed to make your stay as pleasant as possible.
 Our facilities include the Pavillion Restaurant offering a range of fresh meals and snacks as well as hot and cold refreshments, and there is also a cash point.

-Every patient attending Benenden Hospital for surgery will be asked to undergo screening for MRSA.
+Every patient attending Benenden Hospital for surgery will be asked to undergo screening for MRSA and COVID-19.
 This is part of our infection prevention and control practices to help us maintain our enviable infection prevention and control record.

 Once you've met the team who will look after you in the Admissions Lounge you will be prepared for Theatre, and then escorted to the Operating Theatre by a member of staff.

 After your procedure you will remain in recovery until you are ready to return to your room on the Ward.
 The Wards have the capacity for high dependency nursing to be administered to patients who require additional monitoring after surgery.